 Some of the key factors that can influence the cost of setting up an employee program include:

-- The size of the organization: Larger organizations may require more complex and comprehensive programs, which can be more expensive to set up and maintain.
+1. The size of the organization: Larger organizations may require more complex and comprehensive programs, which can be more expensive to set up and maintain.

 It is important to carefully consider these factors when designing and budgeting for your program.

-Difference between employee recognition and employee engagement?
+What is the difference between employee recognition and employee engagement?

-It can be an effective tool for motivating and engaging employees, so employees feel valued and for fostering a positive and supportive work culture.
+It can be an effective tool for motivating and engaging employees so employees feel valued and for fostering a positive and supportive work culture.

+The impact of engaged employees on companies can’t be unstated.
 Engagement is an important predictor of performance, productivity, and retention, and it can be influenced by factors such as work satisfaction, work-life balance, and opportunities for growth and development.

-Overall, employee recognition and employee engagement are related, but distinct, concepts.
+Overall, employee recognition and employee engagement are related but distinct concepts.

 The Wrap